-In 1996, we celebrated the opening of The Center for Rural Development, a state-of-the-art facility that serves as an economic development and telecommunications hub for a 42-county region of the Commonwealth.
-The Center and its professional staff cultivate and promote the region's economic, educational, natural and cultural resources to create better opportunities for the people of southern and eastern Kentucky.
+In 1996, we celebrated the opening of The Center for Rural Development, a state-of-the-art facility that serves as an economic development and telecommunications hub for a 42-county region.
+The Center and its professional staff cultivate and promote the region's economic, educational, natural, and cultural resources to create better opportunities for the people of southern and eastern Kentucky

-Supporting projects that promote economic development, job creation and cleaning up our communities has always been a priority of mine throughout my 32 years in Congress.
-I will continue to support policies at the federal level and projects at the local level which will ensure the long-term viability the region in southern and eastern Kentucky which we all know and love.
+Supporting projects that promote economic development, job creation and cleaning up our communities has always been a priority of mine throughout my years in Congress.
+I will continue to support policies at the federal level and projects at the local level which will ensure the long-term viability of the southern and eastern Kentucky we all know and love.